ritikZ18/Code_Clause_internship/face_detection/readme.md

 Recognize facial expressions (happy, sad, angry, etc.) 😊 Easy to use interface 🤖
 How to Use
-Go to the website [LINK TO WEBSITE]
-Allow the application to access your webcam when prompted The application will automatically detect faces in the video stream and identify facial landmarks and expressions in real time
+Go to the website https://venerable-faun-d681f6.netlify.app Allow the application to access your webcam when prompted The application will automatically detect faces in the video stream and identify facial landmarks and expressions in real time
 Pre-Trained Models